AbigailMcP/each_with_index/README.md

 My bacterium is stored in cage number 3
 ```

-- can be used for returning all numbered objects:
+- for example, can be used for returning all even numbered objects:

 ```
 pets.each_with_index {|pet, index| puts pet if index%2 == 0}